FioPio/pepper-language-grounding-system/README.md

 docker run pepper cat /root/.ssh/id_rsa.pub
 ```

-Then copy the output and connect by ssh to the robot Pepper.
-If `/home/nao/.ssh/authorized_keys` exist, just open it and paste the content of your `id_rsa.pub`.
+Then copy the output and use ssh to connect to the robot Pepper.
+If `/home/nao/.ssh/authorized_keys` exists, just open it and paste the content of your `id_rsa.pub`.

 If the directory `.ssh` does not exist create it
 ```